-I am a US artist raised in Ann Arbor, Michigan, living and working outside Philadelphia, Pennsylvania.
 I reinvent discarded shards of well-loved textiles in novel, intimate ways, instilling them with a veritable soul.
 My work is comprised of creased, cutout, layered, painted and stitched fragments of antique textiles, previously used as nightshirts, bed linens and mattress covers.
 I’m elevating the lowly security blanket, building entirely new soulful creations out of cherished fragments from the past.
 Whether hanging suspended from a clothesline revealing their undersides, or mounted in deep profile frames, my layered textile paintings engage in fresh, innovative ways.

 Linen textiles hand woven by women in the 1800’s are creased and coated with layers of paint, creating striking dimensionality.
 Others are layered with leftover cutouts from the studio floor, brushed with acrylic paint and marble dust, and then reassembled into novel compositions like a textile jigsaw puzzle.

 My work originally emanated from my interest in Donald Winnicott’s early theoretical writings on transitional objects.
 Like a well worn, well loved security blanket, my work deals with women’s internal struggle to feel comfortable in our own skin and external struggle to be heard and valued in contemporary society.
 Coarse threads, hand stitched seams, and occasional repairs highlight vestiges of the female hand and engender a sense of strength, authenticity and beauty, honoring our “blemishes.”
 Titles serve as wry “self-help” provocations to get comfortable in our own skin and cope with contemporary life.